Akio789/Animo-RPG/README.md

 - From Hero, added and implemented methods:
 	. addItemToBackpack
 	. removeItemFromBackpack
-	. equipItem (using instanceof to know which stat to increase) . unequipItem
+	. equipItem,using instanceof to know which stat to increase and Arrays.asList(arr).indexOf(elem) to get the index of an element
+	. unequipItem
 	. printBackpack
 	. printEquipment